thezendguy/php-symfony-restful-api/README.md

 called <strong><code>psra</code></strong> and a new table inside this called
 <strong><code>product</code></strong>, which will be used for testing purposes.

-The API is be hardened against both client- and server-side errors, and will always return the appropriate headers and response (if the latter is applicable).
+The API is hardened against both client- and server-side errors, and will always return the appropriate headers and response (if the latter is applicable).

 Dependencies